solana-foundation/solana-improvement-documents/proposals/0148-stake-program-move-instructions.md

 value between stake accounts with identical `Authorized` and `Lockup`:

-* `MoveStake`: Move a given `amount` of active stake from one active account to another active account, or from a active account to an inactive one, turning it into an active account.
+* `MoveStake`: Move a given `amount` of active stake from one active account to another active account, or from an active account to an inactive one, turning it into an active account.
 If the entire source account delegation is moved, the source account becomes inactive.
 In all cases, rent-exempt balance is unaffected and minimum delegations are respected for accounts that end in an active state.